jymoon0613/yolo-v1/README.md

 ## About Repository

-🔥 This is the repository for YOLO-v1 code review..
+🔥 This is the repository for YOLO-v1 code review.

 To see my review comments, you need to add the ***Better Comments*** extension in VS Code.